Pinchert History, Family Crest & Coats of Arms

 Another 31 words (2 lines of text) are included under the topic Early Pinchert Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Pinchert family to the New World and Oceana
+Migration of the Pinchert family

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
 Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
 Early North American immigration records have revealed a number of people bearing the name Pinchert or a variant listed above: William Pynchon, who came to in Massachusetts in 1630 with his wife Anne and their four children; Thomas Pinchen, who settled in Barbados in 1663; Michael Pinchard settled in Louisiana in 1719.